 Advance payments are made subject to the presentation of supporting documents for a particular transaction (i.e., contract, invoice, order, etc.).
-Only the importer/purchaser of goods, works and services may pay to the seller, unless the import agreement was concluded in favor of a third person, in which case the importer/purchaser of goods, works and services and/or the person that is a party to the import agreement would pay for the imported goods, works or services.
-A new deadline has been introduced requiring the submission to the bank of a customs declaration or a document confirming the provision of imported services within 180 days from the date of the advance payment.
-The failure to provide the relevant documents within the established deadline may lead to administrative liability and the relevant bank shall report such failure to the Financial Market Supervision Authority.
+Only the importer/purchaser of goods, works and services may pay to the seller, unless the import agreement was concluded in favor of a third person, in which case the importer/purchaser of goods, works and services and/ or the person that is a party to the import agreement would pay for the imported goods, works or services.
+A new deadline has been introduced requiring the submission to the bank of a customs declaration or a document confirming the provision of imported services within 270 days from the date of the advance payment.
+Failure to return from abroad funds paid in advance where goods, works or services for which an advance payment was made were not imported, performed or provided within the specified periods of time may lead to the imposition of an administrative fine from 10 to 30% of the amount in question.